-Pediatric Neurology at Winthrop-University Hospital
+Pediatric Neurology at NYU Winthrop Hospital

 From early detection to advanced treatment, our pediatric neurologists provide the full range of expert care for children

-At Winthrop-University Hospital, our compassionate team of pediatric neurologists is renowned for its tradition of caring for children, from premature infants to growing children and adolescents.
+At NYU Winthrop Hospital, our compassionate team of pediatric neurologists is renowned for its tradition of caring for children, from premature infants to growing children and adolescents.
 Our pediatric neurology specialists are skilled at diagnosing, treating and managing children with a range of neurological issues, including epilepsy, brain tumors, muscular dystrophy and other neuromuscular disorders, Bell's Palsy and other conditions.

 With a keen focus on meeting each patient -- and their family's -- individual needs for care and support, our goal is long-term management and treatment of the often chronic pediatric neurology conditions.

 Our Comprehensive Pediatric Neurology Services Include: